systemd/casync/doc/casync.rst

 | **casync** **make** [*ARCHIVE* | *ARCHIVE_INDEX*] [*DIRECTORY*]
 | **casync** **make** [*BLOB_INDEX*] *FILE* | *DEVICE*

-This will create either a .catar archive or an .caidx index for for the given *DIRECTORY*, or a .caibx index for the given *FILE* or block *DEVICE*.
+This will create either a .catar archive or an .caidx index for the given *DIRECTORY*, or a .caibx index for the given *FILE* or block *DEVICE*.
 The type of output is automatically chosen based on the file extension (this may be overridden with ``--what=``). *DIRECTORY* is optional, and the current directory